MOYU114/UnichatGo/backend/README.md

 - Conversation lifecycle: list sessions, start or resume, delete, and auto-generate titles after the first message.
 - Streaming `/conversation/msg` endpoint that emits `ack`, `stream`, `done`, and optional `error` events.
 - SQLite schema and migrations baked into the binary; no external database required by default.
+- Optional Redis cache used for bearer-token/worker state storage (defaults to disabled; enable via `redis` config block and Docker Compose).

 ## Directory Structure
 ```